yannbelief/readme-editing-area/README.md

   /* the remaining code is omitted*/
  }
 ```
-Now, we are trying to extract the data of books from `$_POST` array.
+Now, we are going to extract the data of books from `$_POST` array.

 ```php
 $f = new BooksForm